riccardofilesi/AEA1/README.md

 employment share.
 The first two variables have a positive correlation with income inequality; that is, an increase in one of the two causes an increase in Gini, while industrial employment share is negatively associated with Gini.
-Furthermore, the export-to-GDP ratio as well as the inverse of the tariff rate are both significantly negatively correlated with Gini, which suggests that trade globalization is associated with lower income inequality (ibid.).As suggested by [Mehic (2017)](http://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=8904917&fileOId=8906382).
-Income inequality regression models with applications.
+Furthermore, the export-to-GDP ratio is significantly negatively correlated with Gini, which suggests that trade globalization is associated with lower income inequality (ibid.).
+Hence

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**